 I reblogged Emiliano C. Diaz de Leon‘s very helpful list of 20 Useful Videos to Engage Men in Gender-Based Violence Prevention Work.
 I often use videos in my work to help convey ideas in different ways, bring in different voices, engage learners in different ways, and bring emotion to the topics.
-Here are some of the videos I use in teaching social justice in higher education to graduate students and in workshops on college campuses.
+Here are some of the videos I use in workshops on a variety of social justice topics with executive teams, organizations, and more.

 The Power of Vulnerability – Brené Brown